make-software/casper-php-sdk/docs/Entity/DeployExecutableModuleBytes.md

 ```php
 getArgs(): array
 ```
-Returns array of [DeployNamedArg](DeployNamedArg.md) or empty array if no args
+Returns a list of [DeployNamedArg](DeployNamedArg.md) or empty list if no args

 ---
 ```php